Methodology

 Sources of Data

-The locations of hospitals and the number of licensed inpatient beds were obtained from the Provider of Services (POS) File maintained by the Center for Medicare and Medicaid Services (CMS).
-Only hospitals classified as short-term general acute care hospitals are included, and hospitals that provide only specialty surgical care, psychiatric care, rehabilitation services, or long-term care are excluded.
+The names and locations of hospitals were obtained from the Provider of Services (POS) File maintained by the Centers for Medicare and Medicaid Services (CMS).
+Only hospitals classified as short-term general acute care hospitals or Rural Emergency Hospitals are included, and hospitals that provide only specialty surgical care, psychiatric care, rehabilitation services, or long-term care are excluded.
+Some hospital facilities are considered to be part of another hospital, and these facilities are not listed separately here.

-A hospital is classified as “closed” if it appears on the list of rural closures maintained by the Cecil G. Sheps Center for Health Services Research at the University of North Carolina.
-A hospital is considered to be “closed” if it stopped providing inpatient services, even if the facility continued to provide emergency or outpatient services.
+A rural hospital is classified as “closed” if it appears on the list of rural closures maintained by the Cecil G. Sheps Center for Health Services Research at the University of North Carolina.
+A hospital is considered to be “closed” if it stopped providing inpatient services, even if the facility continued to provide emergency or outpatient services, unless the hospital has officially been designated as a Rural Emergency Hospital (REH) by Medicare.

 Data on costs and revenues for hospitals were obtained from the Hospital Cost Reports that hospitals are required to submit each year to the Centers for Medicare and Medicaid Services (CMS).
 These data are maintained in the CMS Healthcare Cost Report Information System (HCRIS).
 A hospital cost report was not used if the report did not cover a full fiscal year or if no operating expenses were reported.